Raw Chocolate Bark For Mid-Afternoon Cravings & Ovulation

 FEED {gut + immune} probiotic powder is your gut’s best friend, promoting a balanced microbiome to support digestion, hormone balance, and overall wellness.

-Blending magnesium-rich raw cacao with the science-backed benefits of probiotics and collagen makes for an extra healthy chocolate recipe that is more than just a guiltless, sugar-free treat.
+Blending magnesium-rich raw cacao with the science-backed benefits of probiotics and collagen makes for an extra raw chocolate recipe that is more than just a guiltless, sugar-free treat.
 This raw chocolate bark is nutritionally balanced to feed that inner glow and give you a delicious treat.

 Vanilla Extract